 Ransomware is a form of malware, or malicious software, that rapidly encrypts the user-created data on a computer or server and, as its name suggests, holds it hostage.
 The ransom is paid in Bitcoin.
 This untraceable digital “cryptocurrency” allows the hackers to receive payment without revealing their identities.

 Over the past few years, the frequency and scale of ransomware attacks has grown.
 There are multiple reasons for the growth of this illegal “cottage industry”.
 Mainly, it’s become increasingly easier for hackers to get their hands on ransomware software and rake in money as their targets fork over the digital dough to get their files back.

-For more information on how ransomware spreads, take a look at Gillware’s Ransomware Prevention Guide.
+For more information on how ransomware spreads, take a look at Gillware’s An In-Depth Look at Ransomware.

 Is WannaCry Over?
 Not Quite

-Fortunately, WannaCry was stopped in its tracks very soon.
+Fortunately, the initial spread of WannaCry was stopped in its tracks very soon.
 A cyber security researcher accidentally discovered a “kill switch” inside the virus that massively slowed its proliferation.
 In the following days, Microsoft released security updates for all operating systems.
 Even the aged Windows XP, which lapsed out of Microsoft support years ago but still sees use, got an update.

 The initial push may have been stopped, but security experts are still worried that WannaCry could come back stronger than ever.
 And when that happens, we may not be so lucky to discover such an easily-exploitable “kill switch”.
 A stronger attack targeting hospitals, financial institutions, and educational institutions (ransomware’s current targets of choice), or even critical infrastructure such as power plants, could cause chaos in countries across the world… unless we prepare ourselves by beefing up our cyber security efforts.